Ornithologists on my way

 Eddie’s collection of bird craniums was also the cause of an anecdote.
 He told me that to remove as much meat as possible from the bones, the cranium must be boiled for some time before being buried in an ant hill, so that the ants can remove the last remains.
 His mother forbade him to boil the ill-smelling craniums inside the house, so it had to take place in the garden.
 One day, when Eddie was busy boiling a cranium, he heard the neighbour remark to his wife: “Pooh, I wonder what they are cooking for dinner next door?”

-Eddie, controlling number of eggs in a nest of mute swan, Hjarnø, Horsens Fjord, May 26, 1978.
+Eddie, controlling the number of eggs in a nest of mute swan, Hjarnø, Horsens Fjord, May 26, 1978.
 (Photo copyright © by Kaj Halberg)

 Eddie, studying gulls in a telescope, Les Sables d’Olonne, Vendee, France, November 20, 1989.
 (Photo copyright © by Kaj Halberg)